grpc/grpc.io/content/docs/quickstart/python.md

 }
 ```

-(Don't forget to save the file!)
+Remember to save the file!

 ### Generate gRPC code

 Next we need to update the gRPC code used by our application to use the new
 service definition.

 From the `examples/python/helloworld` directory, run: